Enya: Instruments

-As well as piano, Enya quickly adapted to playing the synthesiser, a skilled synth player since the early 1980s, equalling the significance of her singing, especially on her breakthrough album Watermark.
-Since 1982, Enya has recorded music with Nicky Ryan as her producer and arranger, and his wife Roma Ryan as lyricist.
-During her time with Clannad, Enya chose to work with Nicky as the two shared an interest in vocal harmonies, and Ryan, influenced by The Beach Boys and the "Wall of Sound" technique that Phil Spector pioneered, wanted to explore the idea of "the multi-vocals" for which her music became known.
-According to Enya, "Angeles" from Shepherd Moons has roughly 500 vocals recorded individually and layered.
-Enya performs all vocals and the majority of instruments in her songs, apart from guest musicians (some percussion, guitar, violin, uilleann pipes, cornet, and double bass).
-Her early works, including Enya and Watermark, feature numerous keyboard synthesisers including the Yamaha KX88 Master, Yamaha DX7, Oberheim Matrix, Kurzweil K250, Fairlight III, E-mu Emulator II, Akai S900, PPG Wave Computer 360, Roland D-50 (with the "Pizzagogo" patch, famously used in "Orinoco Flow"), and the Roland Juno-60, the latter a particular favourite of hers.
+Enya performs the vast majority of vocals (others by Nicky Ryan and Noel Bridgeman) and the majority of instruments in her songs.
+Several guest musicians have been credited over the years (covering some percussion, guitar, violin, uilleann pipes, cornet, and double bass).

+Her early works, including Enya and Watermark, feature numerous keyboard synthesisers and samplers including the Yamaha KX88 Master, Yamaha DX7, Oberheim Matrix, Kurzweil K250, Fairlight III, E-mu Emulator II, Akai S900, PPG Wave Computer 360, Roland D-50 (with the "Pizzagogo" patch, famously used in "Orinoco Flow"), and the Roland Juno-60, the latter a particular favourite of hers.
 Her vast vocal range has been classified as mezzo-soprano.

+Enya mentioned that in addition to piano, keyboards and vocals, she plays "the saxophone, suppose the accordion, the tin whistle, and I play cello" when asked in an AMA (Ask Me Anything) on Reddit in early 2016.

+New-age assigning

 Numerous critics and reviewers classify Enya's albums as new-age music and she has won four Grammy Awards for Best New Age Album.
-However, Enya does not consider her music as part of the genre; 'the only way I can describe it [...] it's Enya music.'
-Nicky Ryan commented on the new age designation: 'Initially it was fine, but it's really not new age.
+However, Enya does not consider her music as part of the genre; "the only way I can describe it [...] it's Enya music."
+Nicky Ryan commented on the new age designation: "Initially it was fine, but it's really not new age.
 Enya plays a whole lot of instruments, not just keyboards.
 Her melodies are strong and she sings a lot.
-So I can't see a comparison.'
-In 1988, Enya is believed to have said about New Age music 'it's air, thin air.
-It's a musical drug' and noted its often spineless nature, dissimilar to the approach taken in her own music.
-In an interview first published in 2017, Enya said that she 'felt that title [New-Age] was given to any musician whom critics didn't know how to pigeonhole.'
+So I can't see a comparison."
+In 1988, Enya is believed to have said about New Age music "it's air, thin air.
+It's a musical drug" and noted its often spineless nature, dissimilar to the approach taken in her own music.
+In an interview first published in 2017, Enya said that she 'felt that title [new-age] was given to any musician whom critics didn't know how to pigeonhole.'

 The inspirations behind several of the visuals accompanying Enya's music originate from old artwork.
 The 1991 music video for "Caribbean Blue", and the 1995 album cover artwork for The Memory of Trees both feature adapted works from artist Maxfield Parrish.
 In the 1996 music video for "On My Way Home", scenes of girls lighting paper lanterns to hang in flowery foliage were inspired by John Singer Sargent's painting Carnation, Lily, Lily, Rose.